The Milky Way in context: The formation of galactic discs and chemical sequences from a cosmological perspective: Methods

-We focus exclusively on stars in the disc, following selection criteria based on both the stellar orbital circularity (using the definition for orbital circularity given in \citealt{abadi2003}) and metallicity as described in the methods section of \citet{orkney2023}.
 Unless stated otherwise, we include stars from both \textit{in-situ} and \textit{ex-situ} sources, where the \textit{in/ex-situ} designation is calculated based on whether the star particle is bound to the host halo at the earliest available snapshot.
 This is necessary to account for the presence of any `\textit{ex-situ} disc' \citep[see][]{gomez2017}.
 We note that the \textit{ex-situ} contributions neither materially alter our reported results, nor do they create features in chemical abundance space that might be misinterpreted as independent chemical sequences (with Au-1 being the one exception).
 Furthermore, it is unlikely that the MW disc is dominated by \textit{ex-situ} stars \citep[e.g.][]{ruchti2011}.
 The galaxies are aligned at every snapshot on the angular momentum of the youngest (formed in the last 3\,Gyr) and innermost ($R_{\rm G}<0.1\times R_{200}$, where $R_{\rm G}$ is the galacto-centric radius) \textit{in-situ} star particles.

 We calculate merger mass ratios based on the ratio between the total {\sc subfind} masses (dark matter, gas and stars) as opposed to the commonly used ratio of $M_{200}$ virial masses.
 This is because the virial mass will often include massive substructures, and as a consequence the time-evolution of the mass ratio is more stochastic.
-The quoted merger mass ratio is then found as the maximum ratio after the satellite has joined the {\sc FoF} group of the host structure.
-This usually occurs just after the satellite joins the {\sc FoF} group, because gravitational tides and ram pressure stripping will begin to degrade it thereafter.
+The quoted merger mass ratio is then found as the maximum ratio after the satellite has joined the FoF (Friends of Friends) group of the host structure.
+This usually occurs just after the satellite joins the FoF group, because gravitational tides and ram pressure stripping will begin to degrade it thereafter.